smason1995/WallChange/README.md

 - add timer feature
 - determine GUI language and framework
 - Port to major environments (XFCE, KDE, Gnome, and Mate)
+- .... learn how open source licenses work .... (ha ha but really, do this)